BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Senior**

-  That is the data we have to produce.
+  That is the output we have to produce, right.
 But the code is far from readable.
 And you also forgot about adding the endpoint.

   Can we do any better?